We hope that you'll take advantage of our services. After all, that's why we're here.

 NLC Library has two public black and white photocopiers.
 Copies cost .10 per page and can be paid with cash or change.
 The photocopier does make double-sided or color copies.
 Color copies are available at the campus UPS store.

 Printing costs .10 per one-sided page and .16 per double-sided page.
-Students/library patrons will first need to establish a print account for themselves which can be done on any library workstation.
+Students/library patrons will first need to establish a GoPrint account for themselves which can be done on any library workstation.
 A dialog box will appear once a print job is sent to the printers.
-Library staff have no access to print accounts so we suggest using your ACES username and a password that you will remember.
+Library staff has no access to print accounts so we suggest using your ACES username and a password that you will remember.
 Funds can be added to your account using debit/credit cards or cash.
 Please see signs posted near all workstations or ask library staff.

 We ask that all users be aware of U.S. Copyright Law (Title 17 of the U.S. Code) and that they are responsible for any liability for infringing activity.

 Because our workstations are a heavily used resource, this policy is to ensure that they are readily available for use when you need them.
 The Library's Internet and Workstation Accessible Use Policy is based on the district's acceptable use policy.
-Priority use of our workstations is for course related research/coursework and personal research.
+Priority use of our workstations is for course-related research/coursework and personal research.
 Users that are not actively engaged in research for their NLC, NVC, PAC, SAC, or SPC courses or related coursework may be asked to relinquish their workstations at heavy use times.
-The NLC Library staff reserves the right to make judgment calls on appropriate use of its workstations.
+The NLC Library staff reserves the right to make judgment calls on the appropriate use of its workstations.
 Children under the age of 16 may not use the library's workstations unless a parent or guardian is directly supervising usage.
 Students enrolled in the Judson Early College Academy are considered to be NLC students.
 Laptops and I-pads can be loaned for in-library use to currently enrolled NLC and Alamo Colleges students and NLC and Alamo Colleges employees who are in good standing with the library.
 Verification of current employment and current enrollment will be necessary.
 Devices must remain inside the 3M Security Gates and are not allowed to circulate outside the Library's hours of operation.

 To minimize unnecessary use of district computing resources, gaming and downloading of music files is prohibited.
 Changing workstation settings, including software loads and presets, is prohibited.
 We ask that our users be courteous to others while using the library and its resources and that users abide by copyright law and licensing agreements.
 You may check out a pair of headphones at the circulation desk if you require listening to sound files on Library workstations.